-FDA-Regulated Goods & FSMA Compliance
+FDA: Food, Drug, Cosmetic & FSMA Compliance

 Foods, beverages, dietary supplements, drugs, cosmetics, and medical devices are regulated by the Food and Drug Administration.
 The Food Safety Modernization Act and other laws and regulations impose complex requirements for those who import, export, manufacture, and distribute these goods.
 FDA regulations cover issues such as product development, testing, and approval; classification; good manufacturing practices; labeling and advertising; registration of production facilities and U.S. agents; and supply chain security.

 Savvy importers develop and implement plans to ensure compliance with these requirements to minimize the chances of costly enforcement actions that can include detentions, warning letters, inspections, product recalls, refusal of entry, and even liquidated damages claims.
-ST&R’s insightful attorneys and professionals can help your company understand and meet the applicable requirements and respond to any adverse developments quickly and effectively.

-Product Safety
+CPSC: Consumer Product Safety

 Both federal and state laws impose specific product testing, certification, and recordkeeping requirements on a wide range of imported goods, from clothing to electronics.
-Children’s products are subject to additional certification and testing prior to importation.
+Children’s products are subject to additional certification, labeling, and testing prior to importation.
 Goods that fail to comply with these requirements can be detained, denied entry, seized, or destroyed, and importers, manufacturers, and distributors of such goods can be hit with substantial fines and penalties.
 In addition, recalls of goods found to be noncompliant can damage a company’s finances and reputation.

-Fish & Wildlife
+FWS: Fish & Wildlife

 Import and export shipments of wildlife, including products made from wildlife or wildlife parts, require a license from the Fish & Wildlife Service, must be declared on a specific form, and generally have to be shipped through an FWS-designated port.
 In addition, export permits and re-export certificates are required for wildlife subject to trade restrictions under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.